-Table 4-2 and 4-3 calculate the total estimated water demand at Beaumont Pointe Development buildout of 175,584 gpd, or 196.70 AFY.
-Based on BCVWD equivalent dwelling unit usage of 0.546 AFY per equivalent dwelling unit, this equates to 360.26 EDUs (196.70 AFY).
-Of the total water demand, the potable water demand is estimated to be 204.21 EDUs (111.50 AFY) and the non-potable water demand for outdoor irrigation is estimated to be 85.20 AFY, equivalent to 156.04 EDUs.
+Table 4-2 was used to calculate a total estimated water demand (build-out) at 14201 California Avenue of 56,099 gpd, or 63 AFY.
+Based on BCVWD equivalent dwelling unit usage of 0.546 AFY per equivalent dwelling unit, this equates to 115 EDUs.
+Of the total water demand, the non-potable water demand for outdoor irrigation is estimated to be 35 AFY, or approximately 56 percent of the total demands of the Project.